iamhassan1/universal-enum-editor/README.md

 ## 📄 License

-This project is licensed under the **MIT License** - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the **PolyForm Noncommercial 1.0.0** license — see the [LICENSE](LICENSE) file for details.

-**MIT License** means:
+**Noncommercial License** means:
-- ✅ Free to use in personal projects
+- ✅ Free to use, modify, and share for noncommercial purposes
-- ✅ Free to use in commercial projects
+- ✅ Use in open-source or internal company projects that are not sold
-- ✅ Free to modify and distribute
+- ❌ You may not sell this tool or any product/service that includes it
-- ✅ Attribution appreciated but not required
+- ❌ You may not charge for access, licensing, or paid support around it

 ---